 Last year, Cat Depot rescued 903 kittens each needing medical care, spay/neuter, vaccinations, and often times, extended care in one of our dedicated foster homes until they were old enough to be adopted.

-Anyone, anywhere can donate food, litter and other items for momma cats and their babies by shopping on our Chewy Wish List.
+Anyone, anywhere can donate items for momma cats and their babies by shopping on our Wish Lists

 In-Kind donations can be shipped and delivered to Cat Depot or dropped off during business hours.

 Hours: 10:00am – 6:00pm Daily